 The exact difference between Cointreau and triple sec is contested.
 But there are a few points where they clearly diverge.

 Firstly, Cointreau is French—and is proud of its French heritage.
 Secondly, Cointreau uses oranges from around the world—from Ghana to Brazil, while triple sec sticks to oranges from the Caribbean.
-In terms of flavour, Cointreau is much lighter than triple sec.
+In terms of flavor, Cointreau is much lighter than triple sec.
 And, finally, Cointreau has an ABV of around 40%, while triple sec is usually between 20 and 25%.

 Cointreau can be enjoyed in a cocktail but also neat or over ice.
-And, with its mixture of sweet and bitter orange peels, the liqueur has a very distinct flavour.
+And, with its mixture of sweet and bitter orange peels, the liqueur has a very distinct flavor.
 Sweet yet refreshing and clean, Cointreau delivers a fruity complexity—citrusy but with warm and spicy notes.

 What we’re basically saying is Cointreau is incredibly drinkable—trust us.